The Revery Alone.

 a floor or some mats or material that the audience can lie on.

-We provide the Mini Mac computer to run the piece and also the red blue glasses.
+We provide the hd media player to run the piece and also the red blue glasses.
 Set up time around an hour.
 Four or five people view the piece at once which lasts 7 minutes and then loops.